natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/paramiko.rst

     pip install paramiko

-The connection is established in this way: first, client is created and client configuration is set, then connection is initiated and an interactive session is received:
+Connection is established in this way: first, client is created and client configuration is set, then connection is initiated and an interactive session is received:

 .. code:: python